 AASB 140.
-75-76 2022 \$'000 2021 \$'000 Opening balance as at 1 July - fair value AASB 140.76(a) Additions [separately identify those from acquisitions or subsequent expenditure] AASB 140.76(c) Disposals and assets held for sale AASB 140.76(d) Net gain / (loss) from fair value adjustment [Other changes] Closing balance as at 30 June - fair value • AASB 140.75(e) Investment properties are valued at fair value by [state whe independent, professionally qualified valuer with recent ex and state the category of investment property.] • Further details regarding the fair value measurement of disclosed in Note 22. investment p oroperty are AASB 140.75(f) The following amounts have been recognised in the net res 2022 2021 Dental income \$'000 \$'000 Rental income AASB 140.75(f)(ii) Direct operating expenses arising from investment properties that generated rental income AASB 140.75(f)(iii) Direct operating expenses that did not generate rental income are measured initially at cost, including transaction costs.
+75-76 2024 \$'000 2023 \$'000 Opening balance as at 1 July - fair value 7 222 AASB 140.76(a) Additions [separately identify those from acquisitions or subsequent expenditure] AASB 140.76(c) Disposals and assets held for sale AASB 140.76(d) Net gain / (loss) from fair value adjustment [Other changes] Closing balance as at 30 June - fair value professionally qualified valuer with recent experience in the locatio investment property.]
+Further details regarding the fair value measurement of investment pro AACD 140 75/5) AASB 140.75(f) The following amounts have been recognised in the net result for the year ear: 2024 2023 \$'000 \$'000 Rental income • • AASB 140.75(f)(ii) Direct operating expenses arising from investment properties that generated rental income AASB 140.75(f)(iii) Direct operating expenses that did not generate rental income

+AASB 140.20 AASB 140.Aus20.1 AASB 140.33 AASB 140.75(a)(e) AASB 140.35 AASB 16.56 The entity owns properties held [and sub-leases properties recognised as right-of use assets] to earn rentals and / or for capital appreciation.
+Investment properties are measured initially at cost, including transaction costs.
 Where an investment property is acquired at no cost or for nominal cost, its cost is deemed to be its fair value as at the date of acquisition.
 Subsequent to initial recognition, investment properties are stated at fair value using the valuation technique that maximises the use of relevant observable inputs.
 Gains or losses arising from changes in the fair values of investment properties are included in the net result in the period in which they arise.
 No depreciation is charged on investment properties.